 On weekends from January through Mother’s Day, volunteers from the Whale Watch Public Education Program are at Bodega Head to answer questions and share their knowledge of whales and migration.
 For more info, read “Whale Watching Along the Sonoma Coast” or check our listings of Whale Watching options, including charter boats.

 Paddle Around the Bay

 Explore the beauty of Bodega Bay, catching sight of cruising seals and flocks of seabirds while paddling around on a stand-up paddle board or in a kayak (on your own or with a customized guided tour).
 Visit Bodega Bay Kayak to get started paddling through Bodega Bay, the lower Russian River, the Estero Americano, or Salmon Creek.
 Beginner kayakers are welcomed and encouraged.
-Customized guided tour are available.
+Customized guided tours are available.
 Rentals include all equipment, wetsuit, life vest, and instruction before heading out.

 Jump in the Saddle

 There are two options for horseback riding around Bodega Bay, Chanslor Stables and Horse N Around Trail Rides.

 Chanslor Stables, a working western horse ranch, offers guided horseback trail rides with breathtaking ocean views.
 Follow miles of trails that take you to lofty mountaintops, grassy meadows, coastal dunes, or along the beach.
 Private rides are available, including a private picnic ride.
 Chanslor Stables: 707-589-5040.